Rsantct/pe.audio.sys/pe.audio.sys/share/www/README.md

 - `index.html` layout is designed for general browsers, including smartphones operated vertically.

-- `index2.html` is designed for a tablet placed on a shelf in a horizontal position.
+- `index_landscape.html` is designed for a horizontal tablet.

 ## Configure the web page behavior